Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

 If you don’t mind some organ meats, you can get a very respectable micronutrient profile in real life.
 A great example is Amy, who comes in at #13 on the Nutrient Optimiser Leaderboard with her carnivorous diet with plenty of organ meats, and is meeting the daily intake levels for everything except vitamin C, manganese, vitamin K1, calcium, magnesium, vitamin E, and vitamin D (check out her full report here).

-Not everyone likes offal, so the chart below shows the nutrient profile if we remove it.
-We would struggle to get adequate vitamin K1, manganese, folate, calcium, vitamin C, vitamin A, vitamin E, and magnesium.
+However, not everyone likes offal, so the chart below shows the nutrient profile if we remove organ meats.
+It seems that without adequate vitamin K1, manganese, folate, calcium, vitamin C, vitamin A, vitamin E, and magnesium.
 The nutrient score drops from 75% to 67% (although, even without accounting for bioavailability, it is still better than the plant-based diet at 63%).

 Shawn Baker’s diet analysis

 Let’s look at what we learn from analysing Dr Baker’s diet.
-Shown below is Dr Baker’s average daily intake with lots of steak and hamburger mince with some cheese, eggs, shrimp, and salmon entered into Cronometer.
+Dr Baker’s average daily food intake is shown below, with lots of steak and hamburger mince with some cheese, eggs, shrimp, and salmon entered into Cronometer.

-At the bottom of the chart , we see that Dr Baker’s diet has a ton of vitamin B12, zinc, iron, and amino acids.
-However, at the top of the chart (see the zoomed in segment below), we see that Dr Baker’s diet is lacking in vitamin C, manganese, vitamin A, vitamin D, vitamin K1, folate, calcium, omega 3, and pantothenic acid (at least when you use the RDI as your benchmark).
+At the bottom of the chart, we see that Dr Baker’s diet has a ton of vitamin B12, zinc, iron, and amino acids.
+However, at the top (see the zoomed in segment below), we see that Dr Baker’s diet is lacking in vitamin C, manganese, vitamin A, vitamin D, vitamin K1, folate, calcium, omega 3, and pantothenic acid (at least when you use the RDI as your benchmark).

-However, what do we make of the fact that Dr Baker and a number of his friends appear to be thriving?
+So, what do we make of the fact that Dr Baker and a number of his friends appear to be thriving in spite of not meeting the micronutrient DRIs?
 Are the recommended nutrient levels just plain wrong?
 Which ones are relevant in this context?

-In response to my preliminary analysis, Shawn commented:
+In response to my preliminary analysis, Shawn commented on Twitter: